OLMM-2022/OLD3S/README.md

     (biasing shallow learners)
     and expressiveness (requiring deep learners).
     Motivated by this,
-    we propose a novel \myAlg\ paradigm,
+    we propose a novel OLD^3S paradigm,
     where a shared latent subspace is discovered to  summarize information from the old and new feature spaces, building intermediate feature mapping relationship.
-    A key trait of \myAlg\ is to treat the {\em model capacity} as a learnable semantics, yields optimal model depth and parameters jointly in accordance with the complexity and non-linearity of the inputs in an online fashion.
+    A key trait of OLD^3S is to treat the *model capacity* as a learnable semantics, yields optimal model depth and parameters jointly in accordance with the complexity and non-linearity of the inputs in an online fashion.